Futuristic knives, stripped-down tech, built-for-life watches, and more.

 If you missed the VULT and still want to explore Israel’s designs, he suggests taking a look at the CREATURE, one of his signature models.
 As its name says, it’s a beast of a knife with a 3.75″ 20CV compound tanto or drop point in a few finishes including a dressed-up Damasteel variant.
 It’s a beefy frame lock flipper with a titanium handle to match (with a geometric design and custom pivot collar, naturally), and I couldn’t imagine a more fitting name.

-Being a smaller and operation with unique, desirable designs, Arcane Designs’ knives tend to sell out, so be sure to keep an eye out on their Instagram and sign up for their newsletter for the latest on their drops.
+Being a smaller operation with unique, desirable designs, Arcane Designs’ knives tend to sell out, so be sure to keep an eye out on their Instagram and sign up to the newsletter for the latest on their drops.

 Light Phone III